department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - How clear are the steps for what you should do next?

+- Ok, and before you do anything here, I have a few more questions:

+- What are the top factors you consider when choosing a provider for something like physical therapy?

+- And what about if you're choosing a provider for something like a major surgery?

 - Ok, go ahead and continue.

 ---

 _**Participant is on provider page:**_
-- Great.
-Before you do anything here, I have a few questions:

-- What are the top factors you consider when choosing a provider?

-- How would you normally go through finding a provider?
+- Tell me about this page.

 - _If preferred provider wasn't mentioned:_ What's your understanding of the box at the top of the page?

-- And without doing anything, I'm curious, what would you do next on this page if I wasn't guiding you?
+- And without doing anything, I'm curious -- from here, how would you continue through finding a provider if I wasn't guiding you?

 - Ok thanks, and what would you do if you wanted to search for providers with specific criteria or availability?